yash-sharma1/docs-site/docs/chain-access.md

 types and encoding logic.

 ### Signature
 Signature is the evidence to prove the sender owns the transaction.
-It would be performed in the below actions:
+It will be created from the actions outlined below:

 1. Compose a data structure. please note `msgs`, `memo`, `source`, `data` are the same as in the above `payload`.